 Darfur United Soccer Academy

-i-ACT is working with Darfuri refugees in creating and implementing a comprehensive program called the Darfur United Soccer Academy.
-The Academy offers a safe place for children and youth to gather and participate in a healthy and enriching activity, trauma relief, and promote peace-building.
+i-ACT is working with Darfuri refugees in creating and implementing a comprehensive soccer program called the Darfur United Soccer Academy.
+Through the Academy children and youth can gather and participate in a healthy and enriching activity that supports trauma relief and promotes peace-building.
 The Academy not only provides the joy of play, but serves as a vehicle for peace and a way to connect the refugee participants with children and youth soccer players clubs across the U.S. and Europe.

 There are approximately 75,000 children and youth living in the twelve camps that dot the border between Chad and Sudan.
 These camps have been in existence for 10 years, hosting a population that has and continues to experience trauma and loss, and a generation of children born into an environment that does allow for much hope.